adamgreig/agg-kicad/scripts/README.md

 ## Checkers

-These scripts check `.lib` and `.kicad_mod` files against a set of rules.
+These scripts check `.kicad_sym` and `.kicad_mod` files against a set of rules.
 They return with exit code 0 if all checks passed.

 ### check_lib.py

-This script checks all the `.lib` files in a directory and validates that they conform to as many of the rules as can reasonably be automatically checked.
+This script checks all the `.kicad_sym` files in a directory and validates that they conform to as many of the rules as can reasonably be automatically checked.

 The top of the file includes a list of library files that are automatically generated, which are allowed to include more than one part per library.